huggingface/blog/multi-lora-serving.md

 |-------------------------------------------------|
 | *Figure 6: Multi-LoRA Serving Pattern* |

 One real-world challenge when you deploy multiple models is that you will have a strong variance in your usage patterns.
-Some models might have low usage, some might be bursty, some might be high frequency.
+Some models might have low usage; some might be bursty, and some might be high frequency.
 This makes it really hard to scale, especially when each model is independent.
-There is a lot of “rounding” error when you have to add another GPU, and that adds up fast.
-In an ideal world you would maximize your GPU utilization per GPU and not use any extra.
-You need to make sure you have access to enough GPUs knowing some will be idle which can be quite tedious.
+There are a lot of “rounding” errors when you have to add another GPU, and that adds up fast.
+In an ideal world, you would maximize your GPU utilization per GPU and not use any extra.
+You need to make sure you have access to enough GPUs, knowing some will be idle, which can be quite tedious.

-When we consolidate with Multi-LoRA we get much more stable usage.
+When we consolidate with Multi-LoRA, we get much more stable usage.
 We can see the results of this in _Figure 6_ where the Multi-Lora Serving pattern is quite stable even though it consists of more volatile patterns.
-By consolidating the models you allow much smoother usage and more manageable scaling.
+By consolidating the models, you allow much smoother usage and more manageable scaling.
 Do note that these are just illustrative patterns, but think through your own patterns and how Mulit-LoRA can help.
 Scale 1 model and not 30!

 ## Changing the base model

 What happens in the real world with AI moving at breakneck speeds?
 What if you want to choose a different/newer model as your base?
 The examples we used are using [mistralai/Mistral-7B-v0.1](https://huggingface.co/mistralai/Mistral-7B-v0.1) as a base.
-There are other bases like LLaMA 3, and even updates to v0.1 as [v0.3](https://ubiops.com/function-calling-deploy-the-mistral-7b-v03/) is out.
-As expected v0.3 performs better, and has [function calling](https://ubiops.com/function-calling-deploy-the-mistral-7b-v03/) which can enable more certainty and ultimately more use-cases.
-We expect new bases to come out and top leaderboards, new datasets will be safer, more efficient, and more performant.
+There are other bases like Llama 3 and even updates to v0.1 as [v0.3](https://ubiops.com/function-calling-deploy-the-mistral-7b-v03/) are out.
+As expected, v0.3 performs better and has [function calling](https://ubiops.com/function-calling-deploy-the-mistral-7b-v03/), which can enable more certainty and, ultimately, more use cases.
+We expect new bases to come out and top leaderboards and new datasets will be safer, more efficient, and more performant.

 It is easy enough to re-train the LoRAs if you have a _compelling reason_ to update your base model.
-Training is relatively cheap, in fact [Predibase found](https://predibase.com/blog/lora-land-fine-tuned-open-source-llms-that-outperform-gpt-4) it cost only ~$8.00 to train each one.
-The amount of code changes are minimal with modern frameworks and common engineering practices:
+Training is relatively cheap; in fact [Predibase found](https://predibase.com/blog/lora-land-fine-tuned-open-source-llms-that-outperform-gpt-4) it costs only ~$8.00 to train each one.
+The amount of code changes is minimal with modern frameworks and common engineering practices:

 * Keep the notebook/code used to train your model
 * Version control your datasets